Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Theoretical background

 \subsection{Single-basis approach}

-A Galerkin-projection ROM is now build using one single orthonormal modal basis where modes include a velocity and a temperature component.
+A Galerkin-projection ROM is now built using one single orthonormal modal basis where modes include a velocity and a temperature component.
 First, an extended state vector grouping the velocity and the temperature fields is defined,

-The computation of the Gramians via the adjoint equations requires introducing a representative inner product for the coupled modal basis~\citep{lorenz1955available, saltzman1962finite, winters1995available, hughes2013available, tailleux2013available}.
-Taking into account the definition of the kinetic and potential energy in Boussinesq fluids with stratification provided by~\cite{saltzman1962finite}, the following inner product is used,
+{The computation of the Gramians via the adjoint equations requires introducing a representative inner product for the coupled modal basis.
+For a stratified turbulent channel flow,~\citet{ahmed2021resolvent} applied the concept of available potential energy~\cite{lorenz1955available, saltzman1962finite, winters1995available, hughes2013available} to define an inner product for velocity and density fluctuations.
+Here, we adopt the same approach as~\citet{podvin2001low} and~\citet{soucasse2019proper}, who introduced a scaling for temperature perturbations, $\gamma^2$, to define a coupled inner product.
+This weight factor represents the ratio between the average energy of the velocity and temperature fields, $E_k$ and $E_\theta$, respectively,}

 where $W$ is the weight matrix,